roadrunner-server/roadrunner-docs/docs/en/intro/config.md

         # If the job has priority set to 0, it will inherit the pipeline's priority.
 Default: 10.
         priority: 10

-        # Number of jobs to prefetch from the SQS. mazon SQS never returns more messages than this value
+        # Number of jobs to prefetch from the SQS.
+Amazon SQS never returns more messages than this value
         # (however, fewer messages might be returned).
 Valid values: 1 to 10.
         #
         # Default: 10